emacs-evil/evil-cleverparens/README.md

 `((foobar))` -> `(foobar)`

-To continue the rice field analogy, *splitting* is like digging a ditch to separate two fields from each other, and it's bound to `M-x`.
+To continue the rice field analogy, *splitting* is like digging a ditch to separate two fields from each other, and it's bound to `M-S`.

 `(foo bar some | foobars)` -> `(foo bar some) | (foobars)`